MarcPer/lanchat/README.md

 - [ ] Show current peers with :info
 - [ ] Show currently connected peers on a side tab
 - [ ] More tests
+- [ ] Move to Go 1.18.
+There are functions that could be merged with generics (compareUIPackets and compareNetPackets, for example).
+Add fuzzing tests.

 ## Testing